 With Hakim Ziyech injured and Timo Werner most likely to start from the bench, it is down to the German tactician to decide who starts where.

 They will be up against Kante, fresh from being named best midfielder in Europe, Matteo Kovacic and Mason Mount.

 Liverpool’s Virgil Van Dijk will have his first real test following his lengthy injury layoff last season and he will be up against Romelu Lukaku.

 Mo Salah, Sadio Mane and Diogo Jota are the preferred trio at the moment but don’t be surprised if Jurgen Klopp throws in Roberto Firminho from the very start.

 Liverpool's stand in defender Tsimikas will be eased out with the return of Andy Robertson, quite unfair to the young man that has been amazing in two games but it is what it is.

-This game has stalemate written all over it, but with the season looking pretty like a very tight one this term, no one wants to drop off so early.
+This Liverpool and Chelsea game has stalemate written all over it, but with the season looking pretty like a very tight one this term, no one wants to drop off so early.